ha0ye/notes/interview_notes.md

 * skills and experience across a diversity of fields, including technological, social, educational, and cultural
 * improving research (as a broad field) is meaningful to me - I have a depth of domain expertise to contribute

+I care about improving research practices and open science

 * in my current position, I have had the chance to make impact at a different scale
   - educational materials for a broad audience